bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

         sub-01_sample-03_<modality_suffix>.<ext>
         sub-01_<modality_suffix>.json
 ```
-In this example, JSON metadata is common for all samples of `sub-01`.
+In this example, the JSON metadata is common for all samples of `sub-01`.
-JSON metadata may be defined per subject or per sample as appropriate, per the
+JSON metadata may be defined per subject or per sample as appropriate, as per the
 [inheritance principle](../02-common-principles.md#the-inheritance-principle).

 The [`acq-<label>`](../99-appendices/09-entities.md#acq) entity corresponds to a custom label that